 In accordance with section 62(7) (e) of the Education Act, the school will not consider or take into account any of the following in deciding on applications for admission or when placing a student on a waiting list for admission to the school:

-Points (a) to (g) must be included here by all schools.
-There are limited exceptions to some of these (highlighted in red below) and schools must retain the exceptions that apply to them and delete those that do not:

 a student’s prior attendance at a pre-school or pre-school service, including naíonraí,

-other than in relation to a student’s prior attendance at—

-an early intervention class, or

-(II) an early start pre-school, specified in a list published by the Minister from time to time;

 a student’s academic ability, skills or aptitude;

-(other than in relation to:

-admission to (a) a special school or (b) a special class insofar as it is necessary in order to ascertain whether or not the student has the category of special educational needs concerned and/or

-admission to an Irish language school, in accordance with the provisions of section 62(9) of the act
+the payment of fees or contributions howsoever described by the school,

 the occupation, financial status, academic ability, skills or aptitude of a student’s parents;

-See Guidance Note Section 7 (c)

 a requirement that a student, or his or her parents, attend an interview, open day or other meeting as a condition of admission;

-(other than in the case of admission to the residential element of a boarding school or to a plc or further education and training course run by a school)

-a student’s connection to the school by virtue of a member of his or her family attending or having previously attended the school;

-(other than, in the case of the school wishing to include a selection criteria based on (1) siblings of a student attending or having attended the school and/or (2) parents or grandparents of a student having attended the school.
+a student’s connection to the school by virtue of a member of his or her family attending or having previously attended the school; other than, in the case of the school wishing to include a selection criteria based on (1) siblings of a student attending or having attended the school and/or (2) parents or grandparents of a student having attended the school.

-In relation to (2) parents and grandparents having attended, a school may only apply this criteria to a maximum of 25% of the available spaces as set out in the school’s annual admission notice).
+In relation to (2) parents and grandparents having attended, Glenmore NS school may only apply this criteria to a maximum of 25% of the available spaces as set out in the school’s annual admission notice).

 the date and time on which an application for admission was received by the school,